Environmental Science/Business (BS/MBA)

 The academic content and direct, hands-on experiences within the bachelors degrees will provide a base from which to develop skills and knowledge in the MBA program.
 The program equips graduates to promote and implement sustainable business practices.

-Students interested in pursuing one of the Accelerated Bachelor’s/Master’s programs will complete all normal requirements for a BS in environmental science.
+Students interested in pursuing one of the Accelerated Bachelor’s/Master’s programs will complete all normal requirements for a BS in Environmental Science.

 Students may take two graduate courses that count toward the MBA during their senior year in lieu of environmental science/studies electives.
 Students complete the degree requirements for a BS in environmental science after four years and complete the MBA at the end of the fifth year.